 However, there is a new 292 googly on the block, and I do mean new.
 These bug-eyed impostors started coming out of Germany shortly after reunification.
 They often come dressed in cute outfits made from vintage-looking fabrics (clown outfits and sailor suits seem to be the most popular styles), and sometimes are sold in their "original" boxes or tied to their "original" display cards.

 Here is one of these new notorious 292 German googlies undressed.
 The eyes are too large and round and the lashes splay out like bicycle spokes.
 Undressed you can see that the arms are too big and a poor fit to the body.
 Googlies should have chubby toddler bodies, but the fake has the pear-shaped body of an earlier style of all-bisque doll.
 Instead of the chubby legs with molded socks and plain Mary Jane shoes, the fake has the shirred stockings and two-strap shoes typical of earlier all-bisque girl dolls by J.D.
 Kestner.
-Note also that the arms are loop strung while the legs have wire.
 The proportions on the doll are all wrong because it is an amalgamation of parts from different dolls.
 The cute costumes not only make the dolls very marketable, but disguise all these faults.
 The bisque and painting on the German fakes are generally very good.

 On March 31, 2009, Yvonne Baird interviewed renown doll expert Jan Foulke, author of the authoritative "Blue Books," for the National Antique Doll Dealers Association.
 You can still read the interview here (scroll down to "www.nadda.org, 31 Mar 2009" and click on [cached]).
 In that interview, Ms. Foulke has this to say about the fake 292 googlies coming out of Germany: